0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

 - [fix `Source.Equal()` presets comparison](https://github.com/cybertec-postgresql/pgwatch/pull/831)

-After that, I was supposed to start working on adding authentication support to the current RPC sink implementation, and that was when I discovered that the currently used `net/rpc` golang package is very basic and limited, although there were a couple of ways to implement our desired **Basic Auth** functionality with it, I saw that it will be better to migrate to a more robust RPC framework that is better maintained and has more functionalities.
+After that, I was supposed to start working on adding authentication support to the current RPC sink implementation, and that was when I discovered that the currently used `net/rpc` Golang package is very basic and limited, although there were a couple of ways to implement our desired **Basic Auth** functionality with it, I saw that it will be better to migrate to a more robust RPC framework that is better maintained and has more functionalities.